-Nope!
+Absolutely not!
 The club is designed so anyone can join, and our lessons and competitions all use school horses.
-BUCS rules do not allow riders to use their own horses.
+BUCS rules do not allow riders to use their own horses anyway.

 However, if you are interested in bringing your own horse to Sheffield, check out our Yards & Livery page for advice on local yards.

 The easiest and best way to join the club is to come and see us in Intro Week at the Sports Fair and sign up!

 You can also join online via the Sport Sheffield website:

 2. In a new tab, open the Sport Sheffield website (click HERE).